 The Walk Scilly festival, which takes place twice a year in spring and autumn, attracts people from around the UK.
 It offers an interesting programme of walks – all led by local guides – and is a great way to explore and find out more about the islands’ history.
 Dogs are welcome to join in the fun, as long as they are kept on lead.

 None of the islands have restrictions on footpaths for dogs and many of the beaches can be visited year-round, too.
 Bizarrely, dogs must be kept on lead at all times on Tresco so make sure you adhere to the rules.
-For more information about walks, click here or visit the Tourist Information Centre on St Mary’s.
+For more information about dog-friendly walks on the Isles of Scilly, visit the Tourist Information Centre on St Mary’s.

 BEST PLACE TO GRAB A BITE?
 You can’t come to the Isles of Scilly and not visit the Seven Stones Inn.
 This family-run pub, on St Martin’s, is just a short walk from the island’s jetty and super dog-friendly.
 You’re guaranteed a warm welcome at the Seven Stones, which serves hearty pub grub and fine real ales.
 You also get great views from the beer garden.